brct-james/apricate/README.md

 - ~~Move plot storage to farms, rather than separate DB table~~
 - ~~Refactor dictionaries to a main struct~~
 - ~~Add Sickle, Shade Cloth tool/action, Spectral Grass plant~~
-- Plot `/interact` endpoint with switch on body.action (growth actions)
+- ~~Plot `/interact` endpoint with switch on body.action (growth actions)~~
-- - GA_Wait
-- - GA_Clear
-- - GA_Trim
-- - GA_Dig
-- - GA_Weed
-- - GA_Fertilize
-- - GA_Water
-- - GA_Hill
+- Cooldown/growth time is enforced (written, tested, just need to enable by uncommenting when testing done)
+- Add warehouse increment/decrement methods to handle removing the key for goods that are now at 0
+- Harvest functionality in `/interact`
+- - Actually, harvests should give Produce, a superset of Good, and go to special warehouse section so they can have size but not every good
+- - Check logic in `plots:interact()` for returning growthHarvest when harvest is optional and when harvest but not FinalHarvest
-- - GA_Sprout
+- - Produce deposited to warehouse
+- Warehouses have sections for tools, produce, goods
-- Goods are deposited to warehouse when plants harvested
+- - Farm tools moved to warehouse
 - Tested growth and harvest of cabbage, potatos, shelvis fig, spectral grass, INCLUDING optional actions (make sure yield properly adjusted)
 - Add `GET: /plants/{plantName}/growth-stages/{index}`
 - Update documentation